swilgosz/hanamimastery/data/episodes/8-rails-vs-hanami-mapping-frameworks.md

 Also thanks to [Israel Palacio](https://unsplash.com/@othentikisra)- for a great cover image!

 Thanks to all of you for being a part of the great Ruby community and for all the positive reactions you give.
 You're awesome!

-You can also see two of my previous videos here, and if you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!
+Feel free to checkout **my other episodes**, and if you have any suggestions of amazing ruby gems You'd like me to cover, or ideas on how to improve, please mention them in the comments!

-Have a nice day and see you in the next hanami Mastery episode.
+Have a nice day and see you in the next Hanami Mastery episode.